 - Good blog names evoke an emotion (or) a reaction in the reader without fail.

-- Your blog name must pass the “phone test” – which is if you told it to someone over a phone call, they must be able to write it down, without you spelling it.
+- Additional: Your blog name must pass the “phone test” – which is if you told your blog name to someone over a phone call, they must be able to write it down, without you spelling it.

-That’s it with my points that I think you should keep in mind while finalizing your blog name.
-Below I have listed the four most common practices that anyone can use to come with their own blog names.
+These were some points I think you should keep in mind while finalizing your blog name.
+Below I have listed the four most common practices that anyone can use to come up with dozens of blog name ideas.

-Using your name as the blog’s name is a simple and sorted idea.
+Name your blog after you, it is simple and sorted idea.
 For example, AdamEnfroy.com, GaryVaynerchuk.com, or ArvindDevalia.com are some blogs that you can look at.
-Usually, popular bloggers have their own names as their domain names, which should tell you that they are building a brand of their own through blogging.
+Usually, personal bloggers have their own names as their domain names, which should tell you that they are building a brand of their own through blogging.

 Hence if you’re trying to do the same then stick with your own name for your blog.
-However, you should try different permutations and combinations of your first, middle, and last names to develop a perfect name for the blog.
+However, you should try different permutations and combinations of your first, middle, and last names.
+Thus this way you can have dozens of blog name ideas circling around you alone.

-Using the combo like username+keyword is another timeless yet straightforward way to name your blog.
+Using a combo like YourName+keyword is another timeless yet straightforward way to name your blog.
 This way, not only your digital brand is curated, but your readers also get an idea of what your blog is all about without having to land on it first.

 The key here is to identify the one keyword that can tell people what your blog has to offer.
-Some popular blog names of this type are HuffingtonPost.com, named after Arriana Huffington, HarpersBazaar.com by Harper & Brothers, and GatesNotes.com by Bill Gates.
+Some popular blog name ideas of this type are HuffingtonPost.com, named after Arriana Huffington, HarpersBazaar.com by Harper & Brothers, and GatesNotes.com by Bill Gates.

 Blog names that are a combination of any relevant topic and the keyword are also a rage – they help the readers far more than anything in finding your blog based on subject and keyword search.

-Assuming you have multiple topics in your mind for the blog and wanna include a specific keyword.
-Then I would suggest you play around with a combination of topics/keywords (+) a random word.
+Assuming you have multiple topics in your mind for the blog and wanna include a specific keyword in your blog name.
+Then I would suggest you to choose a blog name such that it is a combination of topics/keywords (+) and a random word.
 Here the random word could be anything.

 2) Research and Get Inspired To Come Up With Unique Blog Name Ideas

 I am a firm believer that in this day and age of digital diplomacy, there is nothing unique about an idea in itself.
-Every idea, every innovation, and every creation is from an existing implementation.
-Hence why not take the same approach while choosing the domain name.
+Every idea, every innovation, and every creation is extracted/inspired from an existing implementation.
+Hence why not take the same approach while you’re trying to choose a blog name.

-It’s only fair to say that, today no matter what you choose to blog about, you will end up finding hundreds, if not thousands of blogs writing about the same stuff as you.
-Hence it is always a good move to surf around the internet, look for existing blog names, and get inspired from them.
+It’s only fair to say that, today no matter what topic (or) niche you choose to blog about, you will end up finding hundreds, if not thousands of blogs writing about the same stuff as you.
+Hence it is always a good move to surf around the internet, look for exsiting blog names, come up with plausible blog name ideas, and get inspired by them.

-Therefore to help you with how to go about choosing a blog name, I would like you to follow the simple two steps below:-
+If you want to follow this approach on how to name a blog, I would like you to follow the simple two steps below:-

 Firstly, stalk some famous bloggers